NVIDIA/workbench-example-hybrid-rag/README.md

    * ``DOCKER_HOST``: location of your docker socket, eg. ``unix:///opt/host-run/docker.sock``
    * ``LOCAL_NIM_HOME``: location of where your NIM files will be stored, for example ``/mnt/c/Users/<my-user>`` for Windows or ``/home/<my-user>`` for Linux
 5. Add the following under **Environment** > **Mounts**:
-   * <ins>A Docker Socket Mount</ins>: This is a mount for the docker socket to properly interact with the host Docker Engine.
+   * <ins>A Docker Socket Mount</ins>: This is a mount for the docker socket for the container to properly interact with the host Docker Engine.
       * _Type_: ``Host Mount``
       * _Target_: ``/opt/host-run``
       * _Source_: ``/var/run``